-From this section onwards, for simplification, we refer to probability surveys as $ps$ and nonprobability surveys as $nps$.
 The main objective of this section is to address the representativeness issue of $nps$ and improve said selection bias.
 To this end, we use the IPW method described in \cite{Chen}.
-IPW is computationally advantageous as it produces one set of estimated weights which can be used for any response variable.
+IPW is computationally advantageous as it produces one set of estimated weights {that} can be used for any response variable.
 This is similar to the design-based approach of the Horvitz-Thompson estimator, the difference here being that the selection probabilities are estimated instead of being known from the sample design.
 To use this method, information on common auxiliary variables (from both $ps$ and $nps$) and survey weights (from $ps$) are required.
-For completeness we provide a review of the IPW method described in \cite{Chen} in the following paragraph.
+For completeness, we provide a review of the IPW method described in \cite{Chen} in the following paragraph.

-Let $S_A$ be an $nps$ of size $n_A$ and $S_B$ be a $ps$ of size $n_B$ from a finite population of size $N$. $d_i^B$ is the known design weight of $i^{th}$ unit from $ps, \; i = 1, \cdots , n_B$.
+Let $S_A$ be an $nps$ of size $n_A$ and $S_B$ be a $ps$ of size $n_B$ from a finite population of size $N$. $d_i^B$ is the known design weight of $i^{th}$ unit from $ps, \; i = 1, \ldots , n_B$.
 The selection indicator for $S_A$, given by $R_i$, is defined as follows: